morelli690/GameDesire-AutoLogin/README.md

-Program which analyses poker texas hold'em hand history on the GameDesire-poker website and displays different kind of statistics such as chips/hands played on different stakes...
+Parser for Poker Texas Hold'em hand history on the GameDesire-poker website
 ![Screenshot](UI.png)